haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </a>

 <a class="prompt prompt-info">
-  Check the topology file for the newly added ions in the `[molecules]` section compare to previous topology file
+  Check the topology file for the newly added ions in the [molecules] section and compare it to the previous topology file
 </a>

 <br>